ENAC Advanced Masters offer

 What is an "Advanced Master" (Mastère Spécialisé) ?

-Facing new challenges, companies increasingly seek experts with strong grounding in engineering and management, who can create value and develop innovation in practical managerial issues.
-With its Advanced Masters, ENAC provides the worldwide aviation market with experts with a global view as well as awareness of technological complexity and competitiveness.
+Facing new challenges, companies increasingly seek experts with strong engineering and management foundations, who can create value and develop innovation with strong managerial skills.
+With its Advanced Masters, ENAC provides the worldwide aviation market with experts with a global view as well as awareness of the industry’s complexity and technological competitiveness.

-Air transport depends on high-tech sectors in aeronautics and space, related to computing, electronics and the management of complex systems.
-Human factors also play an ever more important role in achieving the permanent goal of increased levels of safety.
-Air transport organizations including airlines, airports, aircraft manufacturers as well as Air Navigation Service Providers have been faced for a number of decades with increasing financial and economic constraints.
-The operational environment is also in a state of continual evolution, and all of these factors require a considerable adaptability.
+Air transport depends on high-tech sectors related to aeronautics and space, related to computing, electronics and the management of complex systems.
+Human factors are also playing an increasing role in achieving the permanent goal of improved levels of safety.
+Air transport organizations including airlines, airports, aircraft manufacturers as well as Air Navigation Service Providers have been faced for a number of decades with growing financial and economic constraints, not to mention an operational environment, which is in a state of continual evolution.
+All of these factors require a considerable amount of adaptability.